-Freshman Fewer than 26 semester hours of credit

-Sophomore 26 semester hours of credit
+FreshmanFewer than 26 semester hours of credit Sophomore26 semester hours of credit

-Junior 56 semester hours of credit

-Senior 88 semester hours of credit

 Students with fewer than 56 semester hours of credit may not take advanced courses - those with numbers of 300 or more - without special permission.
 Seniors may not be given credit for 100-level CORE courses.
-Courses with numbers of 500 or more may be taken by postgraduate students only.
-Such courses do not provide graduate-level credit.
+Courses with numbers of 500 or more are customarily for post-baccalaureate and graduate students only.
+Five-hundred-level courses, however, may be taken by senior undergraduates only if formally included in the student's program by the major division chairman.
+Courses with numbers of 600 or more may be taken by graduate students only.
 All work earned toward the Associate degree must be on the 100- and 200-level.